Myrtle Broome

-Myrtle Florence Broome (22 February 1888 – 27 January 1978) was a British Egyptologist and artist known for her illustrated work with Amice Calverley on the Temple of Set I at Abydos in Egypt and her paintings of Egyptian village life in the 1920s and 1930s.
+Myrtle Florence Broome (22 February 1888 – 27 January 1978) was a British Egyptologist and artist known for her illustrated work with Amice Calverley on the Temple of Seti I at Abydos in Egypt and her paintings of Egyptian village life in the 1920s and 1930s.

 Early life and education

 Myrtle Florence Broome was born on 22 February 1888 in Muswell Hill, London, England to Eleanor Slater and Washington Herbert Broome.
 She received her art training at a school in Bushey founded by Sir Hubert von Herkomer.

 From 1911 to 1913 she attended University College London and obtained a Certificate in Egyptology.
 Her teachers were Sir Flinders Petrie and Margaret Murray.